uknikhil/SQLDashboard/README.md

 # SQLDashboard

-The SSRS Reports will help DBA to monitor the SQL Servers
+This SSRS Reports will help DBA to monitor the SQL Servers.

 **Reports Hosted So Far:**